Kinfe123/Headline-Consultancy/README.md

-# Getting Started with Create React App
+# Getting Started with Headway consultancy and travel agency website

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).